kundurthivenkatakishore/node-js-authentication/README.md

 ### Dependencies:
 Express: Web application framework for Node.js.

 MongoDB: Document database for storing user information.

 bcrypt: Hashing library for securely storing passwords.

 jsonwebtoken: Library for generating and verifying JSON web tokens for user authentication.

-### Usage:
-Use /signup to create a new user account.
-Use /login to authenticate and obtain a JWT token.
-Use the token to access protected routes like /userdetails.